nataliecardot/react-neighborhood-map/README.md

 * Increase 'x' size on venue popup in mobile view
 * Change color/size of 'x' that appears to clear input text
 * Find workaround for placement of sidebar scrollbar on desktop Chrome (okay in Firefox)
+* When a venue info window pops up, make it center of map